 As a youngster I had an interest in how things work.
 Being raised in a family of cyclists, bikes became an obvious focal point for me, but the first pair of wheels I ever built were born out of necessity as opposed to curiosity and the first frame was, well, because I had some ideas I wanted to try out and my wife was my first unofficial customer.

 As a schoolboy I became the National Grass Track and Cross Country Mountain Bike champion, before eventually progressing to downhill racing and representing my country at the World Championships in ‘97.
 I was pretty hard on my bikes; broken rims and bent wheels were a regular occurrence.
-As an unsponsored rider, paying someone to repair, or assemble replacement parts became an expensive pastime, which my Saturday job wages couldn’t sustain.
+As an unsponsored rider, paying someone to repair or assemble replacement parts became an expensive pastime, which my Saturday-job wages couldn’t sustain.
 To save money, the logical thing to do was to build my wheels and machine bicycle parts myself.
-I have never ridden a wheel built by anyone but me since then and now I'm building frames, it's rare to find me on someone else's work.
+I have never ridden a wheel built by anyone else since then and now I'm building frames, it's rare to find me on someone else's work.
 The only exception is our pair of Larry Vs Harry Bullitts, because although we could build a cargo bike, why bother when there is something so perfect already out there?

-Having studied and worked as an engineer for just shy of two decades, whilst still cycling, I have continued to build wheels for myself, family and friends and a few fantastic frames have now joined the ranks as well.
-Throughout these years, I have come to recognise what works and, crucially, what doesn't.
-This allows me to tailor a wheel build or frame to suit the rider's weight, style and purpose perfectly.
+Having studied and worked as an engineer for just shy of two decades — whilst still cycling — I continued to build wheels before frames joined the ranks as well.
+Throughout these years, I came to recognise what works and, crucially, what doesn't.
+I can now tailor a wheel build or frame to suit any rider's weight, style and purpose perfectly.
 August Wheelworks launched us into a competative marketplace but now, as August Bicycles, we are a self-sustaining small and totally custom workshop.
 Everything we make or strive to create is unique, but always grounded in good engineering and considered thought.

-My wheels are currently rolling under world champions, show winning bicycles, high-speed track bikes and many other people around the world.
-My frames are becoming known for the subtle yet time-consuming touches that help them to stand out from mere collections of catalogue parts that have been stuck together and finished with a fancy paint job.
-The aim is that, in bare metal, you'll know an August and appreciate the integrated design work that goes into making every frame custom, in the true sense of the word.
+My wheels are currently rolling under world champions, show winning bicycles, high-speed steel track bikes and customers that have become lifelong friends.
+My frames are becoming known for the subtle yet time-consuming touches that help them to stand out from catalogue part bikes that have been stuck together and finished with a fancy paint job.
+The aim is that — in bare metal — you'll know an August and be able to appreciate the integrated design work that goes into making every frame custom, in the true sense of the word.